gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 ### Create the reference to the Gruntwork module

-Next, create a reference to the Gruntwork module.
+Next, we'll create a reference to the Gruntwork module.
 Referencing modules in this way allows you to set default values for your organization.
-For example, the terraform-aws-lambda module exposes many variables, but in the module block below, we hardcode the value run_in_vpc to false.
+For example, the `terraform-aws-lambda` module exposes many variables, but in the module block below, we hardcode the value `run_in_vpc` to false.
 This ensures that anyone consuming this module will only create AWS Lambda functions that are not deployed in a VPC.
 For a complete list of configuration options for this module, see the [Library Reference](/reference/modules/terraform-aws-lambda/lambda/#reference).

 <Tabs groupId="tool-choice">
 <TabItem value="Terraform" label="Terraform" default>

-Define a module block in gw_module_guide/serverless-api/lambda/main.tf using the [git url](https://developer.hashicorp.com/terraform/language/modules/sources#github) of the `terraform-aws-lambda` module for the `source` attribute.
+Define a module block in `gw_module_guide/serverless-api/lambda/main.tf` using the [git url](https://developer.hashicorp.com/terraform/language/modules/sources#github) of the `terraform-aws-lambda` module for the `source` attribute.

 ```hcl title=gw_module_guide/serverless-api/lambda/main.tf
 module "lambda" {